Injection

 app = FastAPI()

-content_type = request.headers.get("content-type", "")
+ctype = request.headers.get("content-type", "")

-if "application/json" not in content_type and "geo+json" not in content_type:
+if "application/json" not in ctype:

 return await call_next(request)